larsh0103/moshi-avatar/README.md

 ![rust ci badge](https://github.com/kyutai-labs/moshi/workflows/Rust%20CI/badge.svg)

-This is a fork of Moshi, which adds an AI avatar on top using simli (https://simli.com).
+This is a fork of Moshi, which adds an AI avatar on top using [simli](https://simli.com).

 It augments the mlx.local.py script to feed the audio to the simli-nextjs client rather than outputing it directly to the microphone.